Hao Jiang

 foto Hao Jiang

-I am an assistant professor of comparative private law.
+I am an assistant professor of comparative private law at Bocconi.
 I have written on topics in contract theory, American, Chinese and European business and private law.
-Prior to joining Bocconi, I taught at Tulane Law School, City University of Hong Kong, visited Paris II and Trieste and conducted post-doctoral research at Max Planck Institute.
+Prior to joining Bocconi, I taught at Tulane Law School, City University of Hong Kong, visited Paris II and Trieste and conducted post-doctoral research at Max Planck Institute for International and Comparative Private Law.
 I am a member of the New York State Bar and European Law Institute.
 I am the author and editor of two books published by Cambridge Press and one by Edward Elgar.
-I authored a dozen journal articles in Tulane Law Review and Michigan State Law Review, NYU Journal of Law and Business, American Journal of Jurisprudence etc. My work has been translated into Chinese and Spanish.
+My co-authored book, the introduction to the comparative study of private law, is considered a leading work in comparative private law.
+My edited volume on Chinese Civil Code was the first comprehensive scholarly take on the new Chinese Civil Code in the West in English language.
+I have authored a dozen journal articles in Tulane Law Review and Michigan State Law Review, NYU Journal of Law and Business, American Journal of Jurisprudence, European Review of Private Law, The Italian Law Journal etc. My work has been translated into Chinese and Spanish and cited by Delaware Court of Chancery.
 I earned a law degree in China along with a J.D., an LL.M. and an S.J.D. from Tulane Law School.
-I am currently leading a comparative study of contract law with the aim of drafting a model sales law for the Greater Bay Area in China.
-I am also developing a moral theory of contracts, contract as voluntary commutative justice, that would explain both common law and civil law contract doctrine coherently.
-In spring 2024, I will be visiting Yale Law School.
+I am currently leading a comparative study of contract law with the aim of drafting a restatement of contract law for the three jurisdictions in greater China, namely, mainland China, Hong Kong and Macau.
+I am also developing a moral theory of contract law, contract as voluntary commutative justice, that would explain main contract doctrines across jurisdictions coherently.
+In spring 2024, I was a visiting fellow at Yale Law School.
+In spring 2025, I will be visiting law schools at University of Hong Kong, Berkeley and EUI as a visiting fellow.

 Assistant Professor